-Hey teacher-makers, want some help getting started to think about your design ideas?
+Teacher-Makers!
+Want some help getting started with your design ideas?

 Check out these inspiring possibilities!